asdasd-123/Home_Backup/README.md

 ## Current Version 0.3
 ### To-Do List
-- Replace console prints with logging system.
+- Add parameter for tracking logging.
-- Condense whole thing to a single class.
+- ~~Condense whole thing to a single class.~~
-- Rename method to "sync"
+- ~~Rename method to "sync"~~
 - ~~Stop the root folder from being deleted when empty.~~
 - ~~Add time taken to ouput after sync~~

 ## Changelog
 ### v0.3
 #### Additions
--

-#### Fixes
+- Condensed whole thing to single class
--
+- Renamed method to "sync"